Tenants

 A company let is when a company takes on a residential tenancy agreement as the tenant, rather than an individual.
 The tenancy will be in the company name.
 The company employee will live in the property as a named occupant.

-Fees and charges for an Assured Shorthold Tenancy (AST)
+Fees and charges for an Assured Periodic Tenancy (APT)

 However the Landlord or their Agent reserves the right to retain the Holding Deposit should any of the following apply;